ilg-deprecated/riscv-none-gcc-build/README.md

 These are the additional files required by the [GNU MCU Eclipse RISC-V Embedded GCC](https://github.com/gnu-mcu-eclipse/riscv-gcc) build procedures.

+This toolchain closely follows the official RISC-V distribution.

+## newlib-nano

+The only notable addition is support for newlib-nano, using the `--specs=nano.specs` linker option.

 ## How to build

 ```bash